artemdudkin/json-q/README.md

 ## Escaping Special Characters

 There are no strings now.
-So if you have special symbols at field names then you you should escape it - i mean dot(.), colon(:) and space( ) symbols.
+So if you have special symbols at field names then you should escape it - i mean dot(.), colon(:) and space( ) symbols.

 ```js